poojanaik08/book_recommendation/README.md

 # book_recommendation
 This is a machine learning project that helps users get book recommendation.
-The project uses two types of recommendation systems: popularity based to recommend the top 20 books and collaborative filtering to recommend books based on user ratings
+The project uses two types of recommendation systems: popularity based to recommend the top 20 books and collaborative filtering to recommend books based on user ratings.

 Screenshots of the project:
 ![image](https://user-images.githubusercontent.com/70855999/182066154-b8a15a40-e033-462a-8cbd-0760a707da53.png)